 Restorative Justice / Common Good / Egalitarianism

-I’m a pastor who likes to write, and I’ve done most of my writing on the mentioned themes.
+I’m a pastor who likes to write, and I’ve done most of my writing on the above themes.
 Not solely, however – I also like to write about jazz, golf, and gardening/cooking.
 Additionally, on my blog, I’ve posted a number of non-fiction book reviews, and you’ll find op-eds I’ve written or co-written.

 Restorative Justice: Healing does come from the vulnerable sharing of one’s pain.
 I’ve seen this happen before in pastoral ministry.
 As I did research for both of my Balm books, speaking with dozens of crime victims and restorative justice advocates, many whose stories are parts of these books, I was made aware of a whole new level of healing that is, frankly, astounding and unfathomable.